jwidmer/IntroToComputerScience/README.md

    ![VSCode Push](/images/vscode-push.png)

-1. And then to confirm your changes are now on your repository, visit your repository at github.com to see that the change is there.
+1. To confirm your changes are now on your repository, visit your repository at github.com to see that the change is there.

    ![VSCode First Commit](/images/vscode-my-first-commit.png)

-### *Continue with this week's homework assignment to learn more about Markdown formatting and making changes to your repository*
+### *Continue with this week's homework assignment to learn more about Markdown formatting and making changes to your repository.*